tshu-w/ember/data/ali/README.md

 pv_pairs: Product Attributes, which split by #;# and #:#, for example "color#:#red#;#year#:#2022"
 cluster_id: Cluster ID, record in the same cluster are considered to refer to the same product.
 ```

+Each instance (record pair) consists of two records, distinguished by the suffixes "_left" and "_right", and the "label" field.

 ## Statistics